Will we be allowed to setup or use multiple services or devices, in case one service is unavailable?

 When setting up multi factor authentication you should select the option on the mobile app that generates a one-time passcode, and requires no mobile data or Wi-Fi connectivity.

-What will the recommendation be for users working from home with no smart phone, or with no mobile signal?
+What is the recommendation for users working from home with no smart phone, or with no mobile signal?

-If you have no landline, smart phone or signal available, then you will require a hardware token or the Authy desktop app.
+If you have no landline, smart phone or signal available, then you can use a hardware token or the Authy desktop app.

 Is it possible to have the same phone number associated with multiple accounts, e.g. for staff who have access to project accounts as well as their personal account?

 Yes - it is possible to setup the same phone number for different accounts (it also works for mobile numbers), but it doesn't give any indication as to which account you are trying to sign into when it calls.